opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 Introduced 2.5
 {: .label .label-purple }

 The trace analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
-If you use OpenSearch as the backend for Jaeger trace data, you can use the Trace analytics built-in analysis capabilities.
+If you use OpenSearch as the backend for Jaeger trace data, you can use the trace analytics built-in analysis capabilities.
 This provides support for OpenTelemetry (OTEL) formatted trace data.

-When you perform Trace analytics, you can select from two data sources:
+When you perform trace analytics, you can select from two data sources:

 - **Data Prepper** – Data ingested into OpenSearch through Data Prepper.
 - **Jaeger** – Trace data stored within OpenSearch as its backend.